Judgment Day (upcoming film)

-Judgment Day is an upcoming American comedy film written and directed by Nicholas Stoller and starring Will Ferrell, Zac Efron, Regina Hall, Jimmy Tatro, Billy Eichner, Priyanka Chopra Jonas, Michael Peña, Bobby Cannavale, Fortune Feimster, and Bill Camp.
+Judgment Day is an upcoming American comedy film written and directed by Nicholas Stoller and starring Will Ferrell, Zac Efron, Regina Hall, Priyanka Chopra Jonas, Michael Peña, Billy Eichner, Jimmy Tatro, Bobby Cannavale, Fortune Feimster, and Bill Camp.

 Premise

 A reality television judge is taken hostage on air by a disgruntled man who blames him for his life spiraling into incarceration.